amin-amini/EasyPrefs/README.md

 # EasyPrefs - Simplest Android Shared Preferences

-EasyPrefs is An Android library base on Google's Gson fully compatible with Dagger that makes read/write on shared preferences so easy and enables you to store any kind of objects on shared preferences.
+EasyPrefs is an Android library based on Google's Gson fully compatible with Dagger that makes read/write on shared preferences so easy and enables you to store any kind of objects on shared preferences.
 It allows you to create facade layers for different shared preferences with few lines of code.
-Because it generates most of the code for you, you probability won't be able to use wrong names for your keys (which is mostly caused by copy/pasting) :)
+Because it generates most of the code for you, you probability won't be able to use wrong names for your keys (which is mostly caused by copy/pasting) :smile:

 # Installation
 * Add jitpack.io to your root gradle file (project level) :